Sade is committed to issues of equity, access, and solidarity to transform Los Angeles’ underserved communities.

 Prioritize equal pay and apprenticeship programs designed to give women, and particularly women of color, opportunities at high-road jobs.

 Help end domestic violence with laws protecting victims and also working with perpetrators to address and heal the trauma that causes them to hurt others.

-Pass and enforce powerful anti-hate legislation for LGBTQ+, Black, Brown, Indigenous, AAPI, Jewish, and other communities.
+Pass and enforce powerful anti-hate legislation for LGBTQ+, Black, Brown, Indigenous, AAPI, Jewish, Muslim, and other communities.

 Support reparations for descendants of enslaved people.

 Sade believes it’s the responsibility of all branches of our government to do much more to ease the transitions for our immigrant/undocumented communities, to make them feel safe, valued, and significant, and to unlock opportunities tailored to their unique needs.